cuelee/pleio/README.md

  2 files changed, 2 insertions(+), 2 deletions(-)
 ```
 ## For first-time users
-Please check the WIKI section of this Github page for executable example files.
+An executable example file and run command can be found on the WIKI page of this Github repository.
 [Link](https://github.com/cuelee/pleio/wiki)

 ## Citation